wslutilities/wslcfg/README.md

-# wslconf
+# wslcfg

-This is a component of wslu that allows you to set `wsl.conf`.
+This is a component of wslu that allows you to edit `wsl.conf`.

 ## Build